syncfusion-content/maui-docs/MAUI/DataGrid/row-drag-and-drop.md

 ### Cancel dragging between frozen and non-frozen rows

-Dragging between frozen and non-frozen rows can be canceled using the `QueryRowDraggingReason` and `From` arguments of the `QueryRowDragging` event handler by checking whether the value of the `From` argument is an index of a frozen row.
+Dragging between frozen and non-frozen rows can be canceled using the `DataGridDragAction` and `From` arguments of the `QueryRowDragging` event handler by checking whether the value of the `From` argument is an index of a frozen row.

 {% tabs %}
 {% highlight c# %}

-SfGrid.FrozenRowsCount = 4;
+dataGrid.FrozenRowCount = 4;

-this.SfGrid.QueryRowDragging += SfGrid_QueryRowDragging;
+this.dataGrid.QueryRowDragging += DataGrid_QueryRowDragging;

-private void SfGrid_QueryRowDragging(object sender, QueryRowDraggingEventArgs e) {
+ private void DataGrid_QueryRowDragging(object? sender, Syncfusion.Maui.DataGrid.DataGridQueryRowDraggingEventArgs e)
-     //e.From returns the index of the dragged frozen row.
+ {
-     //e.To returns the index of the current row. if    (e.From > sfGrid.GetHeaderIndex() && e.From <= sfGrid.FrozenRowsCount && e.Reason == QueryRowDraggingReason.DragStarted)
+     if (e.From > dataGrid.GetHeaderIndex() && e.From <= dataGrid.FrozenRowCount && e.DraggingAction == DataGridDragAction.DragStarted)
          e.Cancel = true;
  }

 {% endhighlight %}
 {% endtabs %}

 ### Cancel dropping between frozen and non-frozen rows

-Dropping between frozen and non-frozen rows can be canceled using the `QueryRowDraggingReason` and `From` arguments of the `QueryRowDragging` event handler by checking whether the value of the `From` argument is an index of a frozen row.
+Dropping between frozen and non-frozen rows can be canceled using the `DataGridDragAction` and `From` arguments of the `QueryRowDragging` event handler by checking whether the value of the `From` argument is an index of a frozen row.

 {% tabs %}
 {% highlight c# %}

-SfGrid.FrozenRowsCount = 4;
+dataGrid.FrozenRowCount = 4;

-this.SfGrid.QueryRowDragging += SfGrid_QueryRowDragging;
+dataGrid.QueryRowDragging += DataGrid_QueryRowDragging;

-private void SfGrid_QueryRowDragging(object sender, QueryRowDraggingEventArgs e) {
+private async void DataGrid_QueryRowDragging(object? sender, Syncfusion.Maui.DataGrid.DataGridQueryRowDraggingEventArgs e) {
-      //e.From returns the index of the dragged frozen row.
-      //e.To returns the index of the current row. if (e.From > sfGrid.GetHeaderIndex() && e.From <= sfGrid.FrozenRowsCount && e.Reason == QueryRowDraggingReason.DragEnded)
+    if (e.From > dataGrid.GetHeaderIndex() && e.From <= dataGrid.FrozenRowCount && e.DraggingAction == DataGridDragAction.DragEnded)
         e.Cancel = true;
 }

 {% endhighlight %}
 {% endtabs %}

-N> FrozenRowsCount must be less than rows in view.
+N> FrozenRowCount must be less than rows in view.

 ## Reorder the underlying data

-Reordering changes made directly to the underlying data can be done using the `QueryRowDraggingReason` argument in the `QueryRowDragging` event handler.
+Reordering changes made directly to the underlying data can be done using the `DataGridDragAction` argument in the `QueryRowDragging` event handler.
 Please refer to the following code sample to implement permanent reordering changes:

 {% tabs %}
 {% highlight c# %}

-this.SfGrid.QueryRowDragging += SfGrid_QueryRowDragging;
+this.dataGrid.QueryRowDragging += DataGrid_QueryRowDragging;

-private void SfGrid_QueryRowDragging(object sender, QueryRowDraggingEventArgs e) {
+private void DataGrid_QueryRowDragging(object? sender, Syncfusion.Maui.DataGrid.DataGridQueryRowDraggingEventArgs e)
-    //e.To returns the index of the current row.
-    //e.From returns the index of the dragged row. if (e.Reason == QueryRowDraggingReason.DragEnded)
+{
+    if (e.DraggingAction == DataGridDragAction.DragEnded)
     {
         var collection = (sender as SfDataGrid).ItemsSource as IList;
         collection.RemoveAt(e.From - 1);
         collection.Insert(e.To - 1, e.RowData);
         //To skip default collection change inside the SfDataGrid source for a successful drag and drop operation. e.Cancel = true;
     }
 }